CasperCBroeren/Sqruffle/readme.md

 - Web = Accessible part of the application through the web
 - Service = Processor of commands, events and features

+!! all code is also seperated in slices/subjects/features so if we're doing products.
+All data related to products is put in this folder/namespace

 ## Feature